harryhowiefish/youtube-insight/README.md

 - extended testing
 - airflow automation
 - add method to update channel active status
-- add method to update video status 30 days and can't find
+- add status to missing video can't find
 - 30 minute crawl for the first 24 hours
 - 6 hour crawl for the first 7 days
 - 1 day crawl for the 30 days